20jasper/devto/variables-in-rust.md

 ```
 Uncaught ReferenceError: can't access lexical declaration 'x' before initialization
 ```
-However, they are initialized with their declaration even if they aren't assigned a value
+However, they are assigned undefined if not given an initializer

 ```ts
 let x;